pfunks/TCTest/test_faq.md

 ## Is there a way for me to convert my SBD to STEEM without waiting 3.5 days?

-If you go to the internal "Market", found in the main menu, you can exchange your SBD for STEEM in real-time at the current market price.
+Yes.
+If you go to the internal "Market", found in the main menu, you can exchange your SBD for STEEM in real-time at whatever the current market price is.

 ## Can I sell goods and services on Steemit?